 The following student behaviors will be considered Class II actions.
-Any Class II actions will result in a detention.
+Any one Class II action will result in an intervention/administration intervention.
 Any subsequent Class II action will require a conference with the parents, student, teacher and principal.
 Further consequences will then be discussed.